Subic Bay International Airport

-The airport was known as the Naval Air Station Cubi Point, part of the Subic Naval Base of the United States Navy, before the base closed.
+The airport was known as the Naval Air Station Cubi Point, part of the Subic Naval Base of the United States Navy before its closure.

 History

 In 1950, Admiral Arthur W. Radford, Commander-in-Chief of the United States Pacific Fleet, envisioned a naval base in the Western Pacific to enhance Seventh Fleet capabilities.
 The Korean War began and the Navy realized it had a need for an air station in the region.
 Cubi Point in the Philippines was selected, and civilian contractors were initially approached for the project.
 After seeing the Zambales Mountains and the surrounding jungle, they claimed it could not be done.

 The U.S. Navy then turned to the Seabees and was told this would not be a problem.
 The first Seabees to arrive were surveyors of Construction Battalion Detachment 1802.
 Mobile Construction Battalion 3 arrived on 2 October 1951 to get the project going and was joined by MCB 5 in November.
 Over the next five years, MCBs 2, 7, 9, 11 and CBD 1803 also contributed to the effort.
 They leveled a mountain to make way for a nearly 2 mi runway.
 NAS Cubi Point turned out to be one of the largest earth-moving projects in the world, equivalent to the construction of the Panama Canal.
 Seabees there moved 20 e6cuyd of dry fill plus another 15 million that was hydraulic fill.